Athena-OS/athena-nix/README.md

 An experimental way to deploy configuration and install packages is the usage of **flakes** that will be discussed later.

+Each rebuild performed on the system creates a **Generation** that is a revision of a user environment, newly created every time the system is updated (with old ones being preserved until manually removed).
+Nix's environment rollback facilities rely on Generations.
+Relying on an old Generation means to rollback to one of your old configurations.

+Generation is different from snapshot concept.
+Generations are for config, snapshots for your runtime data.
+Please be aware that snapshots are not backups, and that the latter should also be taken into consideration.
+Snapshots help to get better backups, as they avoid some atomicity problems, so you can consider to implement them too.

 In practice you can install a package in several ways:
 * by **nix-env**: If you want to install packages directly in your OS and not in a shell sandboxed environment, you can do it by `nix-env -iA nixpkgs.nmap`.
 I noted that also in this case we dont need to use sudo, and the binaries will be put in `/home/youruser/.nix-profile/bin/nmap`.
 * by **nix-shell**: in my Athena I have FISH shell.
 When I add the nix-channel to unstable repo and I install nmap by `nix-shell -p nmap`, it creates a new environment with a BASH shell (not more FISH because the colors of my Athena prompt change to BASH one)  and it runs nmap in this environment.
 For the install I didnt have the need to install by sudo.
 In this environment nmap binary exists in a nix sandboxed dir (test by which nmap) Then, if I type `exit`, I go out from the env and I come back to FISH shell and nmap cannot be called anymore.
 Maybe it is a secure approach because we dont need to sudo.
 Note that the new environment is not an isolated or sandboxed environment.
 It just install and remove the declared package for on-off usage.